 1. The source IAB-donor-CU sends an Xn HANDOVER REQUEST message to the target IAB-donor-CU .
 This message may include the migrating IAB-node’s TNL address information in the RRC container.
+This message includes the authorization status of the IAB-node.

 2. The target IAB-donor-CU sends a UE CONTEXT SETUP REQUEST message to the target parent node IAB-DU, to create the UE context for the migrating IAB-MT and to set up the bearers, which the migrating IAB-MT uses for its signaling, and, optionally, data traffic.